TusharSoni014/mini-trello/Readme.md

 Key features:
 - Server-side rendering
 - API routes
-- CSS modules for styling
+- Tailwind CSS and Shadcn UI for styling
-- TypeScript for type checking
+- TypeScript as a language

 To start the frontend development server:
 `cd client npm run dev`